We may receive compensation when you click on links to products from our partners.

 - History: Review the job candidate’s history to see what they’ve done and what they’re doing, looking for patterns of activity that indicate increasing roles and responsibilities.
 While these may not directly indicate passion, they reflect stability and a predictable career path.
 If the career path doesn’t look normal, look for indications of why their career path took a left turn.

-- Activities: Look for activity outside of the office that support team participation such as sports.
-Also look for continuing education – specifically the pursuit of advanced degrees and certifications.
+- Activities: Look for activities outside of the office that support team participation such as sports.
+Also, look for continuing education – specifically the pursuit of advanced degrees and certifications.

 – more – What to Exclude from your Resume